melvinmonteiro/HttpRestServiceExample/README.md

 ### com.example.restservice.model.deserializers
 Serializers for the json output

+## Database
+For database i have used a embedded database.
+It bootstrap of the bootstrap-tables.sql file (in resources folder)

 ## Running the tests

 The test cases will automatically run with the maven command.